EricRohlfs/html-au/README.md

 ```
 // I have not run this, but should give you enough of an idea of what is going on.
-// The update approach.
-User types in data, we update the divs below.
+// The update approach in custom elements (no htmx).
+A user enters data into the form, then the user sees their input in the divs below.
 // This example is not too bad, but this is a simple example.
 Even so, few things could go wrong like misspelling selectors, ids, or input names.
-There are stratigies for this like using const, but still more work.
+There are stratigies for this like using const first_name='first_name', but why, when we could just re-render the entire info template.

 export class UserDetailsForm extends HTMLFormElement{